Florida Tax Relief Information

-The Department of Revenue may issue a tax lien or warrant in order to resolve delinquency.
+The Department of Revenue may issue a tax lien or warrant in order to resolve the delinquency.
 These are legal documents, and enable the State to collect in a variety of ways, including the seizing of property.
 Both are matters of public record, and thus are available to credit agencies.

 Priority One: Stopping Aggressive Enforced Collections

-If you have delinquent taxes, the State may levy your bank account as a means of resolving your debt.
+If you have delinquent taxes, the State may levy your bank account as a means of resolving your liability.
 If you have a business that is delinquent, levies may be sent to the associated accounts receivable, which can have serious social and business repercussions.
 You will be notified before such actions are taken, and it is recommended that you seek professional assistance promptly.